There were several groups of pelicans, divebombing for a late lunch, and I was dumbfounded with admiration.

 When the day is beautiful - as yesterday surely was - they can climb about 30 feet above the waves and scout out a tasty morsel in the clear waters below, then make a stomach-dropping plummet, quickly bouncing buoyantly to the surface with a beakful.
 It is wonderful to watch.

+I have long been fascinated with these strange, shoreline creatures, probably because there is something ancient, almost primeval about them.
 Our California brown pelicans look like a strange mixture of leftover parts from God's design lab - part dinosaur, part sea bird.
 Surely such a creature could not be eloquent, graceful, even beautiful.
 And yet they are.

 Proving once again that noise is not required for beauty to shine.
 In fact, pelicans are a reminder to me that silence has a unique beauty all its own.
 Pelicans can soar and skim and dive.
 They can do exactly what they're designed to do and they can do it really, really well.